kevintruong/til/Multi-threaded-Programming:-Review-Questions.md

 ````

 ## Q6
-A non-threadsafe datastructure has `size()` `enq` and `deq` methods.
+A non-threadsafe data structure has `size()` `enq` and `deq` methods.
 Use condition variable and mutex lock to complete the thread-safe, blocking versions.
 ````C
 void enqueue(void* data) {
   // should block if the size() would be become greater than 256